MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/power-pages-on-virtual-tables-overview.md

    ![Screenshot of the Power Apps configuration page.](media/power-apps-business-central-configuration.png)

-1. In the **Business Central Configuration** app, comeplete the following steps:
+1. In the **Business Central Configuration** app, complete the following steps:

    1. Select the **Available Tables** section.
    2. Select the virtual Business Central tables to be made visible, such as **Customer**, **Item**, **Sales Order**, **Sales Invoice**, **Sales Shipment**, and **Vendor** tables.